kizu/kizu.ru/src/posts/2017-06-27-keyboard-only-focus/index.en.md

 One thing we should always do when we start experimenting is to see if there is already a solution in current or incoming specifications.

-[The latest draft of Selectors Level 4](https://drafts.csswg.org/selectors-4/#the-focusring-pseudo) provides us with two new focus-related pseudo-classes: `focus-within` and `focus-ring`.
+[The latest draft of Selectors Level 4](https://drafts.csswg.org/selectors-4/#the-focus-visible-pseudo) provides us with two new focus-related pseudo-classes: `focus-within` and `focus-visible`.

 - `:focus-within` is essentially a `:focus` that works like `:hover` — whenever children of an element would get `:focus`, the element would get `:focus-within` (and the element would get it when focused itself, of course).
 I can see how that would be a really useful tool in future, but for our case it's rather useless (unless we'd try to do some really wild things).
-- `:focus-ring` seems like a tool made specifically for our use-case — it is kinda the old `:focus`, but with this added: <q>[…] and the UA determines via heuristics that the focus should be specially indicated on the element</q>.
+- `:focus-visible` seems like a tool made specifically for our use-case — it is kinda the old `:focus`, but with this added: <q>[…] and the user agent determines via heuristics that the focus should be made evident on the element</q>.

-In theory, `:focus-ring` should help us[^although]: we could use it for keyboard focus styles while leaving the normal `:focus` without anything excess.
-But there are two problems: no browser, as far as I know, supports the property from the spec and only Firefox supports its `:-moz-focusring` — [old proprietary pseudo-class](https://developer.mozilla.org/en-US/docs/Web/CSS/:-moz-focusring), which was a base for a new one.
-And this pseudo-class is already a bit flawed:
+In theory, `:focus-visible` should help us[^although]: we could use it for keyboard focus styles while leaving the normal `:focus` without anything excess.
+But there are two problems: it still has a limited browser support, and this pseudo-class is already a bit flawed:

-[^although]: Of course, we'd need to implement it using progressive enhancement: declaring all the styles for `:focus`, then removing the styles on `:not(:focus-ring)`, as otherwise, we would lose in keyboard accessibility at older browsers.
+[^although]: Of course, we'd need to implement it using progressive enhancement: declaring all the styles for `:focus`, then removing the styles on `:not(:focus-visible)`, as otherwise, we would lose in keyboard accessibility at older browsers.

 {{<Partial src="examples/2.html" />}}